jupl/astraea/README.md

 - [Hot reloading](https://webpack.github.io/docs/hot-module-replacement.html) (including [React Hot Loader](https://github.com/gaearon/react-hot-loader))
 - [Redux DevTools Extension](http://zalmoxisus.github.io/redux-devtools-extension/) (if unavailable [Logger for Redux](https://github.com/evgenyrodionov/redux-logger) is used)

+### `server:story`
+Start a local server for React Storybook on port 9001.
+For more information visit the [documentation for React Storybook](https://getstorybook.io/docs).

 ### `build:dev`
 Build application and include assets into a packaged build in the `dist/` directory.
 This build is not minifed and includes source maps.
 Ideal for development.